-The shack unit averages readings over 15 cycles if required, to provide a substantially improved readout when using an AS5040 and simulates 0.1 degree readouts.
+The shack unit averages readings over 8 cycles if required, to provide a substantially improved readout when using an AS5040 and simulates 0.1 degree readouts.
 (Note: I didn't say 'accuracy').
 The menu system enables the shack unit's averaging process to be disabled.
-Note that when the relays are actuated (presumably the beam is moving) averaging is substantially reduced to 3 cycles.
-Most users will leave averaging ON as it will help overcome flicker caused by minor flexing of the antenna system.
+Note that when the relays are actuated (presumably the beam is moving) averaging is automatically bypassed.
+Averaging only functions when the motors are off, so most users will leave averaging ON as it will help overcome flicker caused by minor flexing of the antenna system.
 The menu item allows you to choose.

-(29) Direction of AZ offset
+(28) Direction of AZ offset